dcchoi/MedicationManagement/README.txt

 Running the server:

-I have attached a prebuilt jar that can be used right away called: MedicationManagement-assembly-0.1-SNAPSHOT.jar

-For my requests to the REST API, work with Window's Powershell to hit requests.
-For Unix machines, you will need to have the Curl equivalent.
+To create the jar file, in the MedicationManagement folder, with sbt installed, type "sbt assembly" (without quotes)

+In \target\scala-2.12 , there should now be a MedicationManagement-assembly-0.1-SNAPSHOT.jar that you will be able to use

 From command line, on the same directory as MedicationManagement-assembly-0.1-SNAPSHOT.jar, type

 "scala MedicationManagement-assembly-0.1-SNAPSHOT <port number>" (without quotes) to start the server up

 If you want to specify a particular port fill in the <port number>, else it will default to 8090

+For my requests to the REST API, work with Window's Powershell to hit requests.
+For Unix machines, you will need to have the Curl equivalent.

 --------------------------------